don4of4/intraplate-seismicity/README.md

 ####Updating:
  - Open Terminal
  - Navigate to intraplate-seismicity
- - type 'git pull' without the parentheses
+ - type 'git pull' without the quotes
- -

-####Troubleshooting:
+####Troubleshoot•

-#####Error: There is no package called ShinyRGL.
-This error is indicative that XQuartz is not installed on mac.
+ - 'Error: There is no package called ShinyRGL' – This error is indicative that XQuartz is not installed on Mac.
 If you just installed it, restart your R session.
 You should not recieve this error on PC.
+ - 'Error: object ‘dataset’ not found' – This error is indicative that you have not executed your import.R file.
+Stop the program execution, highlight contents of import.R, and execute the program.

+####Directory Structure:
+intraplate-seismicity
+├──  data/
+│   ├──  //Data sources here
+├──  docs/
+│   ├──  ExceptionReport.docx
+├──  app.Rproj
+├──  import.R
+├──  LICENSE
+├──  README.md
+├──  server.R
+├──  stations_completeness_validation.R
+├──  stations_date_validation.R
+├──  ui.R
+├──  util.R